Washington, D.C. does not spray adulticides.

 intensify our larval program and distribute outreach and education

-information that emphasizes prevention and protection techniques to the
+information that emphasizes prevention and protection techniques

 public in the surrounding area.